 Getting there: Volvo buses from Mumbai take 6-7 hours to reach Panchgani; it is also possible to take a train part of the way, or drive.
 Read more about the lost art and lost trails at Devrai Art Village.

-What are your favorite long weekend escapes from Mumbai?
+What are your favorite offbeat getaways from Mumbai?

 I was hosted at some of the above places, and paid for the others on my own.
 I only recommend experiences I’ve truly loved!

 I’m the founder of this award-winning travel blog about offbeat and sustainable travel, and author of the bestselling travel memoir, The Shooting Star.